ms1450/ms1450.github.io/_posts/2022-11-01-Internet-Of-Things.markdown

 tags: [IoT, Hacking, Societal Responsibility]
 image:
   path: '/assets/img/headers/iot.webp'
-  alt: DALL-E Image representing the concept of the Internet of Things (IoT) in a futuristic smart home environment.
+  alt: DALL-E Image of IoT created using small geometric shapes in a monochrome design on a black background.
 ---

 > Internet of Things (IoT) is a concept that describes physical devices embedded with various software and sensors networked together, allowing them to share data and communicate with each other.